Think Locally, Act Globally.

 - Network of librarians who can help ground your project in the latest research

-- Annual “Research Shark Tank” – our fun and collaborative forum for showcasing resident and faculty scholarly projects
+- Annual residency “Research Shark Tank” – our fun and collaborative forum for showcasing resident and faculty scholarly projects.
+During Shark Tank, residents and faculty pitch their research proposals in an effort to recruit resident and faculty colleagues to “buy in” and collaborate on their project.

 - Training and funding available locally and regionally for scholarly activity